 - Testing the entire structure and internal logic of the code in White Box testing will require considerable time.

 - This testing requires skilled and professional’s resources.

-- Some time white box testing can become quite complex.
+- Sometimes white, box testing can become quite complex.

-Thus white box testing in contrast to black-box testing which tests only the functional part will test structural part in detail so any major defects in code and other standard violations can be captured.
+Thus white box testing, in contrast to black-box testing, which tests only the functional part, will test the structural part in detail so any significant defects in code and other standard violations can be captured.

 This is a guide to Types of White Box Testing.
-Here we discuss 7 different types of white box testing, advantages and disadvantages respectively.
+Here we discuss the introduction, 7 different types of white box testing, advantages and disadvantages, respectively.
 You may also have a look at the following articles to learn more –